-Heavily influenced by social and political causes of Jamaica, Bob Marley music remains up to today the most popular and well known reggae music.
-Because of him reggae is celebrated all over the world.
+Heavily influenced by social and the political causes of Jamaica, Bob Marley music remains up to today the most popular and well known reggae music.
+Because of Bob, reggae is celebrated all over the world.

 Jamaican music enjoys its popularity and iconic status owing to Bob Marley and his world famous music.
 But do you know who this iconic legend of reggae music was?